Table of Contents

 Don't wire your new server to production Claude or Cursor on day one.
 Test it first:

-Test locally with a CLI MCP client or a sandbox AI client.
-Only connect to your real workflow once these tests pass.
+Only connect to your real workflow once all four pass.

 Step 4: Wire to one client (~15 minutes)